mjziebarth/Hurtigbrief/README.md

 #### Added
 - Add option to provide custom signature that is not automatically derived as the sender's name (e.g. first name only).
+- Open by default the directory/files from previous loads/saves.

 #### Changed
 - Fix typo that prevented loading of closing from saved `.hbrief` letters.